 - “The Holocaust is not only a tragedy of the Jewish people, but it is also a failure of humanity as a whole…” ~Moshe Katsav

 - “Survival is a privilege that entails obligations.
 I am forever asking myself what I can do for those who have not survived…” ~Simon Wiesenthal

 - “Monsters exist, but they are too few in number to be truly dangerous.
 More dangerous are the common men, the functionaries ready to believe and to act without asking questions…” ~Primo Levi

 - “Six million of our people live on in our hearts.
 We are their eyes that remember.
 We are their voice that cries out.
 The dreadful scenes flow from their dead eyes to our open ones.
 And those scenes will be remembered exactly as they happened…” ~Shimon Peres

 - “For the survivor death is not the problem.
 Death was an everyday occurrence.
 We learned to live with death.
 The problem is to adjust to life, to living.
 You must teach us about living…” ~Wiesel

 - “It’s a wonder I haven’t abandoned all my ideals, they seem so absurd and impractical.
 Yet I cling to them because I still believe, in spite of everything, that people are truly good at heart…” ~Anne Frank

-- “Fiction cannot recite the numbing numbers, but it can be that witness, that memory.
-A storyteller can attempt to tell the human tale, can make a galaxy out of the chaos, can point to the fact that some people survived even as most people died.
+- “Fiction cannot recite the numbing numbers. but, it can be that witness, that memory.
+A storyteller can attempt to tell the human tale, can make a galaxy out of the chaos, and can point to the fact that some people survived even as most people died.
 And can remind us that the swallows still sing around the smokestacks…” ~Jane Yolen

 - “If we bear all this suffering and if there are still Jews left, when it is over, then Jews, instead of being doomed, will be held up as an example.” – Anne Frank